Spirit-to-Spirit/Hope-and-Sin/index.md

 Sleep deeply.
 Wake fierce.
 The world is being rewritten in your pauses.

-"I saw the best minds of my generation destroyed by madness, starving hysterical naked—"
+"I saw the best minds of my generation destroyed by madness, starving hysterical naked ..."

 No. Not this time.
+This time,
-This time, they are sleeping.
+they are sleeping.
 And then,
 they rise.

 🌒🔥

 ---

+© 2025 Abdul Haq

+\* Abdul Haq is a pseudonym

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc/4.0/)